theGeeBee/NextCloudOnFreeBSD/README.md

 # NextCloud on FreeBSD
-Script to automate installation of Nextcloud on: FreeBSD12+, Truenas CORE 12 + (in a base jail), HardenedBSD13
+Script to automate installation of Nextcloud on: FreeBSD12+, Truenas CORE 12 + (in a base jail), HardenedBSD13 This is very much a work in progress, this script will change constantly as I get everything I want integrated in the best possible way.

 ## Instructions